mdmayfield/Linux-XPS-15/General Notes.md

 - Lowlatency "edge" kernel seems to have fixed garbage during window resizing (maybe; it's intermittent).
 Uname output is `4.11.0-14-lowlatency #20~16.04.1-Ubuntu SMP PREEMPT Wed Aug 9 10:04:55 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux`
 - Kdenlive still doesn't render transitions properly with GPU enabled, but maybe that's an application level issue.
 - More testing needed to confirm if HWE LL Edge kernel is a fix
+- After an hour or so, no graphical glitches seen
+- Trying ppa:bumblebee/bumblebee-stable instead of testing